forestgrape/coronavirus/index.md

 #### cell entry
 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein
-- fusion of the viral envelope with host cell membranes if primed:
+- fusion of the viral envelope with host cell membranes once [primed]:
     * initiated by the fusionpeptides of the spike protein
     * which in turn is driven by the conformational energy of the spike protein,
     * which is released upon cleavage at specific cleavage sites